nliittsc/SAT-Solver/README.md

 This repository is an implementation of a SAT solver algorithm in Haskell.

 Currently the `SatSolverAssignFiles` contains some CNF formulas in the DIMACS representation.
 It's apparently from a CS class, whose link is [here.](https://www.cs.rochester.edu/u/kautz/Courses/444au2010/program-sat-solver.html)

+Many of the test cases for this algorithm have been extracted from [here.](https://www.cs.ubc.ca/~hoos/SATLIB/benchm.html)